Stagecoach Manchester: Stagecoach ownership

 On 21 January 2008, Stagecoach Manchester purchased the bus operations of A Mayne & Son, with 38 buses all transferred to Hyde Road garage.

 On 10 August 2008, Stagecoach Manchester purchased the bus operations of Bullocks Coaches.
 Bullocks retained their coach hire business and route 147 Oxford Road Link operated as a subsidised university and hospital link.
 Bullocks' services included route 157, between Woodford and Manchester, which has since been renumbered X57 and made limited stop between East Didsbury and Manchester.

 In March 2011, Stagecoach started running the Stockport Metroshuttle service.

 On 2 December 2012, Stagecoach Manchester purchased First Greater Manchester's Wigan operation.
-The transaction saw 300 employees, 120 vehicles (although 20 were owned by Transport for Greater Manchester) and the Wigan depot purchased by the former Mayne legal entity.
+The transaction saw 300 employees, 120 vehicles (although 20 were owned by Transport for Greater Manchester) and the Wigan garage purchased by the former Mayne legal entity.
 The business was rebranded Stagecoach in Wigan although it is managed by Stagecoach Manchester.

-On 3 March 2013, Stagecoach purchased Bluebird with 40 buses, 80 staff and its depot lease at Greengate.
+On 3 March 2013, Stagecoach purchased Bluebird with 40 buses, 80 staff and its garage lease at Greengate.
 On 26 April 2014, Stagecoach took over the business of JPT Bus Company with 41 buses.

-The first autonomous bus trial in the United Kingdom commenced in mid-2019, with an Alexander Dennis Enviro200 MMC single-decker bus modified with autonomous software from Fusion Processing able to operate in driverless mode within Stagecoach Manchester's Sharston bus depot, performing tasks such as driving to the washing station, refuelling point and then parking up at a dedicated parking space in the depot.
+The first autonomous bus trial in the United Kingdom commenced in mid-2019, using a modified Alexander Dennis Enviro200MMC single-decker bus equipped with autonomous software from Fusion Processing able to operate in driverless mode within Stagecoach Manchester's Sharston bus garage, performing tasks such as driving to the washing station, refuelling point and then parking up at a dedicated parking space in the depot.

-Franchising
+Bee Network franchising

-In 2019, it was announced that the Greater Manchester Combined Authority (GMCA) would be looking into improving the public transport network in Greater Manchester with bus franchising as the preferred option by both itself and Transport for Greater Manchester (TfGM).
-This announcement concerned bus operators including Stagecoach who alongside OneBus started to publish their own facts and research into Manchester's bus network with a detailed partnership proposal to work with the GMCA and TfGM to improve the bus network at no cost to local taxpayers as the investment would come from the private sector.
-In September 2019, Stagecoach decided to increase their advertising of their Partnership proposal with bus advertising and a dedicated website.
+In 2019, it was announced that the Greater Manchester Combined Authority (GMCA) were looking into improving the public transport network in Greater Manchester with bus franchising as the preferred option by both itself and Transport for Greater Manchester (TfGM), ultimately becoming part of the Bee Network integrated transport network.
+This announcement concerned a consortium of bus operators including Stagecoach, who as part of the OneBus group, criticised the franchising proposals as "frightening", claiming passengers would face fare increases and tax rises as a result of franchising.
+OneBus proposed operators could instead work with the GMCA and TfGM to make private sector investments into the local bus network.